auth0-samples/auth0-php-web-app/00-Starter-Seed/README.md

 Copy the `.env.example` file to `.env` and populate it with your app's Domain, Client ID, and Client Secret.
 These can be retrieved from your [Auth0 dashboard](https://manage.auth0.com).

+Populate auth_config.json with settings of your Auth0 SPA.
+This is need to implement seamless Single Sign On between this PHP application and other Auth0 apps.

 ## Running the App

 ```bash